Basic Approach

 - 1.Selection of main suppliers

 We select survey respondents based on our criteria for main suppliers.
 Main suppliers are selected based on the importance of the transactions in terms of sector*, transaction value, and substitutability, as well as factors such as past CSR procurement survey results, incident history, and ESG risks.
-In fiscal 2022, only domestic suppliers were subject to the survey.- *Suppliers from which we have ordered manufacturing materials, equipment, and construction.
+In fiscal 2022, only domestic suppliers were subject to the survey.- *Suppliers with relatively high ESG risks from which we have ordered manufacturing materials, equipment, and construction that are of high importance to our business

 - 2.Implementation of CSR procurement survey